 Is all of this a moot point?
 Not really.
 Understanding it is key to understanding why the world has so many problems that persist indefinitely.
 Most of the wealth and power is disproportionately held by those who aren't the smartest, most creative, hardest working, or most caring.
 Instead, money and power are concentrated in people who are often the beneficiaries of luck.
 They know it, and they'll be damned if they will permit changes that make the world more of a meritocracy and less of a lottery of luck.

-I did something that Bill Gates, Teresa Heinz, or Henry John Heinz III did not do: earn a doctorate degree, which only 1% of U.S. adults possess.
+I did something that Bill Hates, Teresa Heinz, or Henry John Heinz III did not do: earn a doctorate degree, which only 1% of U.S. adults possess.
 I graduated in the top 1% of my class in medical school, which had nothing to do with luck.
 Give me an exam (some 1000 questions long) filled with questions that would make an average person's head spin, or give me a patient screaming in pain or gasping for breath, or give me an x-ray or EKG to read, and I can consistently perform two standard deviations above the level of average doctors.

 However, I wasn't born smart.
 My sixth-grade teacher was so exasperated by my stupidity that he called me “slow” in front of the class.
 I had to work hard for many years to ascend the bell curve of intelligence.
 By the time I completed my training, but before I earned a single dollar as an attending physician, I'd already worked more hours than most people do in their entire lives.